navaneeth-dev/portfolio-v2/src/content/blog/reverse-engineering-a-banking-app.md

 ### IMOBILE.onCreate

-`com.csam.icici.bank.imobile.IMOBILE.onCreate` calls `getLoggingStatus`.
+`com.csam.xyzbank.bank.imobile.IMOBILE.onCreate` calls `getLoggingStatus`.
 This function has nothing to do with logging but does security checks, Protectt.AI is known to misdirect reverse researchers using fake naming, calling the actual function in an error exception, using decoy functions, among other techniques.

 ![](../../images/reverse-engineering-icici-oncreate.png)